CopernicaMarketingSoftware/Documentation/Mailerq/4.0/cluster.md

 ## How does it work internally?

 All instances create a private message queue and bind it to the cluster exchange.
-By doing this, each server receives all messages that are published to the exchange.
+By doing this, each server receives all messages that are published to this exchange.

-Besides that, all instances periodically announce their existence, their local IP addresses and some other configuration options to the exchange.
+Besides that, all instances periodically send their local IP addresses and some other configuration settings to this exchange.
 This message ends up in the private queue of each instance, so that everyone receives information about the other servers.

+When a form is submitted via the management console of one of the instances, this instance sends a message to the cluster, so that each server in the cluster can reset its cached data, and reload the delivery limits from the database.